teenie-quaggard/hungryish-app/README.md

 6. TDD

 ## To Do List
-1. Find out how to access big list of movies
+1. Find out how to access big list of movies (done!)
-2. Create a button controlled by a click event
+2. Create a button controlled by a click event (done!)
 3. Display movie data on landing page when button is clicked

 ## APIs to Use